mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-random-number.md

 The random module contains functions for finding random integers, selection of a random element from a list, a function to generate a random permutation of a list in-place, for random sampling with and  without replacement, etc.

-The Random number generator may also be started with a seed number. `random.seed(seed_number)`  When a seed is used, the generator can create a reapeatable set of pseudo-random numbers.
-If reapeatbaility is important, this may be worth using.
+The Random number generator may also be started with a seed number. `random.seed(seed_number)`  When a seed is used, the generator can create a repeatable set of pseudo-random numbers.
+If repeatability is important, this may be worth using.
 Normally the current system time is used which leads to a different solution each time.

 ## Choosing Randomly

 The random functions also have the ability to choose a random element from a list.
 The following code will print a random selection from the string containing the alphabet.
-Note that processing a string of characters is equivalnet to processing a list of the characters in the string.
+Note that processing a string of characters is equivalent to processing a list of the characters in the string.

 ```python
 import random